Acetic Acid - a weak acid, commonly found in vinegar, used to counter etch and remove ghost images from the stone.

 Asphaltum - a by product of the crude oil manufacturing process.
 Used in lithography to establish a tint field to easily attract ink when printing.

-Citric Acid - An organic acid.
+Citric Acid - an organic acid.
 Used to re-sensitise the stone to allow it to be drawn on again.

 Dissolution - the process of a solute dissolving in a liquid.